rush-skills/esyasale/README.md

 License
 -------
-Property Of TEDxIIITD and IIIT-Delhi
+Property Of Esya and IIIT-Delhi